6.8 C

 Stockholm: The world’s longest underground art gallery

-When visiting Stockholm, most tourists head straight for its iconic landmarks like the Royal Palace, Gamla Stan, or the Vasa Museum.
-However, there’s a surprising, hidden gem that art enthusiasts and curious travelers should not miss—the underground art gallery within Stockholm’s metro system, known as the Tunnelbana.
+Most tourists gravitate towards Stockholm’s iconic landmarks such as the Royal Palace, Gamla Stan, or the Vasa Museum during their visit.
+However, art enthusiasts and curious travelers should not overlook the Tunnelbana, an underground art gallery within Stockholm’s metro system.

 A canvas beneath the city